Simandou: Mining

 Simandou has the potential to become the site of the largest integrated iron ore mine and infrastructure project ever developed in Africa, consisting of a large new source of iron ore and creating a 650 km new railway to the Guinean coast at Matakong.
 However, the potentially lucrative blocks I and II were mired for several years later in litigation of possible corruption.
 This corruption, which occurred through the use of bribery, involved two Western foreign companies: Rio Tinto, a British-Australian company, and BSGR.
 Around 2015, the mining project seemed to have been sidelined due to dwindling global iron demand.
 However, a version of the full original mining project was re-instated in late 2019 and confirmed in 2020 with the signing of a new agreement with the Chinese company SMB-Winning.

 Namesake

-There is a town of the same name in nearby Côte d’Ivoire.
+There is a town of the same name in nearby Ivory Coast.

 This town is not to be confused with Siamandou further to the west.